5 Shadow Work Books that Will Shine a Light on Your Inner Self

 5 of the best Shadow work books

-The 5 best shadow work books will help you understand your shadow and learn how to integrate it into your personality.
+The five best shadow work books will help you understand your shadow and learn how to integrate it into your personality.
 Dive into shadow work books!

 Michelle Geldenhuys, the author of A Guide to Shadow Work, outlines nine stages that should be followed to achieve inner healing.
 All nine steps she describes in her book are ones she has personally experienced during her path toward healing.
 You are aware that the information you are reading has been subjected to investigation and practice.